ghibo/mageia-prime/README.md

 # Mageia-Prime

-This tool allows you to easily configure NVidia Prime for using the discrete graphics card with the NVidia proprietary drivers within the Mageia GNU/Linux distribution.
+This tool allows you to easily configure NVidia Prime for using the discrete graphics card of a laptop with the NVidia proprietary drivers for the Mageia GNU/Linux distribution.

-Most of nowadays laptops have a graphic subsystem called "Hybrid-Graphics", i.e they come with two graphics cards: one is usually "internal" (or "integrated") into the CPU, and is called IGP (Integrated Graphic Processor), and the other is "dedicated", external to the CPU, and it is called "discrete" (DGP, Discrete/Dedicated Graphics Processor).
+Most of nowadays laptops have a graphic subsystem called "Hybrid-Graphics", in other words they come with two graphics cards: one is "internal" (or "*integrated*" into the CPU), and is called IGP (Integrated Graphic Processor), and the other is "dedicated", external to the CPU, and it is called "*discrete*" (DGP, Discrete/Dedicated Graphics Processor).

-So a typical laptop configuration could have two cards: an internal Intel graphics card (e.g.  Intel HD Graphics 530), and a discrete NVidia graphics card (e.g.  NVidia GeForce GTX 960M), even though other configurations could be also possible.
+So a typical laptop configuration could have two cards: one internal, usually an Intel graphics card (e.g. Intel HD Graphics 530), and another discrete, typical an NVidia graphics card (e.g. NVidia GeForce GTX 960M), though other configurations are possible.

-The default X11 installation is typically using the internal graphics card, which is usually slower (though it consumes less energy power) than the discrete one.
-Other ways to access to the discrete graphics card with the proprietary drivers includes to "mix" the output of both (integrated and discrete) cards into a single one: this is the case of using "bumblebee" under Linux.
-Unfortunately for NVidia discrete cards this will result, sometimes, in getting slower performance than the internal one.
+The default X11 server installation is typically using the internal Intel graphics card, which is usually slower (but consumes less energy) than the discrete one.
+Other softwares to access to the discrete graphics card with the proprietary drivers use to "mix" the output of both (integrated and discrete) cards into a single one: this is the case of using the Linux utility "*bumblebee*".
+However this latter method could result, sometimes, in getting slower performance than the native internal graphics card.

 ## Usage:

-To configure the NVidia graphics card with Prime, run (as root) the following command:
+To **configure** the NVidia graphics card with Prime, run (as root) the following command:

 	/usr/sbin/mageia-prime-install